IT Group Drives Company-Wide Transformation Saving Millions

 A B STATE Strategy Execution Roadmap was developed with the senior team.
 It determined that, instead of a top-down approach, the best approach would be to implement our Breakthrough Leadership Team System with the group of 55 middle managers that we’re convinced the new model would not work.
 It was a radical approach that no one had considered or dared to attempt.

 1) Senior Leadership Presented the External Drivers and Needed Responses

-Rather than sell a solution to the middle managers, Senior Leadership simply presented the reality of the current situation and set the expectation that the group had collective responsibility to agree how they, as the operational leaders, would respond.
+Rather than sell a solution to the middle managers, Senior Leadership presented the reality of the current situation and set the expectation that the group had a collective responsibility to agree on how they would respond as the operational leaders.

-2) Implemented a B STATE Team Accountability System with the Middle Managers
+2) Implemented our Breakthrough Leadership Team System with the Middle Managers

 3) Provided protected time and provided Consulting and Senior Leadership support for each project team